jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Option 2 - Extra

-Remember the Thirty Years War, when Main Street was inside the Science Age but tearing itself apart in the name of Protestant and Catholic kings; adding to that anarchy was King Charles.
-His story is nasty, brutish, short, and it's what extras think they want sit back and watch.
+Remember the Thirty Years War, when Main Street was inside the Science Age, but tearing itself apart in the name of Protestant and Catholic kings using the Divine Rights of Nobles from the Medieval Age; adding to that anarchy was King Charles.
+His nasty, brutish, and short story is what extras think they want sit back and enjoy.
+So let's watch it.

 Charles ruled England as a proud protestant king.
-His father King James taught him from birth the "nobles right to rule" was a matter of responsibility and faith, not self-interest.
+His father King James taught him from birth the "Nobles Right to Rule" was a matter of responsibility and faith, not self-interest.
 In fact it was King James who commissioned the "King James Version" Holy Bible that's still used today.
 James had it written because he wanted regular people to—among other lessons—understand why kings are their natural leaders.

-At the time England had a many versions of Christianity.
-They all believed in a kings right to rule.
+At the time England had many versions of Christianity, and all believed in a kings right to rule.
 However, England did also have an elected Parliament.
 But in Charle's eyes it was only supposed to advise the king, which it did, even if most advice was ignored.
 However, much to Charles' chagrin, Parliament held a lever of power.
 After some revolts in the Middle Ages, the elected representatives had the power to approve, or reject, new taxes.

 Like most kings, Charles and his father spent lavishly; jewelery, palaces, and banquets don't come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke and Charles needed more money.
 Parliament, filling up with idealistic Christians (especially Purtitans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
-Government was broke, and the question now is who would pay for it.
-This was a problem because the people were no longer desperate or feafrul of Vikings.
+Government was broke, and the question was, who should pay for it.
+Both sides could, but both sides thought it was the others responsibility.
+Sadly for Charles, the people were no longer desperate or feafrul.
 After all, the people were in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment and so forth.
-It was precisely because the English people were empowered by new tools, that they stood up to the king.
+It was precisely because the English people were empowered by new tools, that they could stand up to the king.

 But without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.
-Parliament eventually got sick of being ignored while _still_ having to pay all the taxes.
+Parliament eventually got sick of being ignored.
 So they raised an army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy—on their way to becoming player gods—who chose their own leaders by merit, and suspected Charles was a closet Catholic.
-Charles's Royalist Army were mostly nobles, hired foreign mercenaries, and suspected the Parliamentarians had gone mad.
+Charles's Royalist Army were mostly nobles who hired foreign mercenaries, and suspected the Parliamentarians had gone mad.

 https://www.youtube.com/watch?v=7Cx2kkgO5_Y
 _Before Rousseau's new philosophy, the people had a hard time justifying being player gods._

 After four years of grusome battles and bloodshed, Charles lost.
 He was held under arrest, while rules for a less powerful "constitutional monarchy" were being made by the Parliamentarians.
 Charles then escaped, hired a new army, and fought the Second English Civil War (1648–1649).
 Charles lost again.
 The Parliamentarians were now enraged.

 They forgot about making a constitutional monarchy, and instead charged Charles for crimes against the English people.
 These newly minted player gods wanted all the levers of power.
 Charles didn't budge.
 The ruling philosophy said he was king.
-The Bible—his father's Bible!—said so in plain English.
+The Bible—his father's Bible!, the ultimate rulebook!—said so in plain English.
 So, Charles refused to speak to the court; a father doesn't answer to his children.

 https://www.youtube.com/watch?v=zjxu1De8npY

 Soon, Darth King Charles stood at the foot of his own chopping block.
-And what happened next tells us why being staying an extra today is a really bad idea.
+And what happened next tells us why being an extra today is a really bad idea.

 ## Charles Speaks His Antagonism- The Proof is in the Words